vravishankar/vravishankar.github.io/fake-api-server.md

     ]
 }
 ```
 By default json-server runs in port number 3000.
-For some reasons you want to change the port then you can use the coomand as below:
+For some reasons you want to change the port then you can use the command as below:
 ```sh
 json-server --watch db.json --port 3004
 ```